 With half the calories of salmon, Barramundi is still packed with Omega-3 fatty acids (known to promote both brain and cardiovascular health) and boasts 21 grams of lean protein in a four-ounce serving.
 We raise our Barramundi to possess all of the beneficial things you want, and none of what you don’t — like mercury, PCBs, and other contaminants.

 It’s also low in Omega-6, which is something you want to consume in moderation due to its inflammatory nature.
 Some nutritionists recommend an Omega-6-to-Omega-3 ratio of no more than 3:1; our Barramundi has the ideal 1:1 ratio.

 A farmed fish you can feel good about

 Whether we like it or not, choosing what you eat has become an ethical decision.
 More and more people, us included, want the full story about what they consume—from a sustainable, humane and nutritional standpoint.
 Farmed fish has been under a lot of scrutiny and criticism in the past.
 However, we believe that we’ve got a seafood solution that actually makes good sense.

-Barramundi eat low on the food chain consuming a largely vegetarian diet with a small amount of sustainably sourced fishmeal that gives it a fish-in fish-out ratio of 1:1.
+Barramundi eat low on the food chain consuming a largely plant-based diet with a modest amount of sustainably-sourced fishmeal that result it a fish-in fish-out ratio of 1:1.
 This means that we’re not taking more fish from the environment than we produce.
-Barramundi is also a hardy fish species, which allows us to raise them without any hormones, antibiotics or chemicals, which is good for you and for them.
-Lastly, our barramundi are closely monitored and kept at low densities.
+Barramundi is also a hardy fish species, which allows us to raise them without being reliant on hormones or antibiotics, which is good for you and for them.
+Lastly, our Barramundi are closely monitored and kept at low densities.
 They occupy just 1% of the space in their sea cages — which minimizes environmental impact.

-Learn more about how our fish make it from sea to the table on our Sustainability page.
+Learn more about how our fish make it from sea to the table on our Our Fish page.